Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Wentworth Woodhouse offers a variety of attractions and events for visitors.
-Below is a detailed summary of the opening times and conditions for each attraction and event:
+Wentworth Woodhouse offers a variety of attractions and events for visitors, with detailed opening times and conditions for each.
+Below is a comprehensive summary of the offerings:

 General Admission

 House & Gardens: Open Tuesday to Sunday, 10:00am to 4:00pm.
 Last admission is at 3:15pm.
 Admission prices are £15.50 for adults, free for children, and free for accompanying carers.
-Visitors can explore the State Rooms and the 50 acres of historic gardens at their own pace.
-Note that only the State Rooms are accessible due to safety concerns in other parts of the house.
+Visitors can explore the State Rooms and 50 acres of historic gardens at their own pace.
+Note that only the State Rooms are open to the public due to ongoing restoration work.

 The Gardens: Open Tuesday to Sunday, 10:00am to 4:00pm.
-Admission prices are £9.50 for adults and free for children.
-The gardens include wildflower meadows, ancient trees, and historic follies.
-Dogs on leads are welcome.
+Admission is £9.50 for adults, and children enter for free.
+The Gardens feature wildflower meadows, ancient trees, and historic follies.
+Accessibility is provided for wheelchair users, and well-behaved dogs on leads are welcome.

-All proceeds from admissions and events support the restoration of Wentworth Woodhouse.
+All proceeds from admissions and events support the restoration of Wentworth Woodhouse, managed by the Wentworth Woodhouse Preservation Trust.

 Historic Houses members enjoy free House & Gardens tickets at Wentworth Woodhouse, available on the door or for pre-order via our website.
 Tours are not included in this offer.